innovate-digital/docs/DataTypes_Expect.md

 Field | Optional? | Description
 ------------ | ------------- | -------------
-id | No | The id of the lesson startDate | No | The lesson's date of start in _ISO 8601 format_,
-endDate | No | The lesson's date of start in _ISO 8601 format_,
+id | No | The id of the lesson startDate | No | The lesson's date of start in _YYYY-MM-DDThh:mm:ss format_, endDate | No | The lesson's date of start in _YYYY-MM-DDThh:mm:ss format_,
-roomId | Yes | The id of the lesson's room roomDescription | Yes | The description of the lesson's room status | Yes | The status of the record courseId | No | The id of the course department | No | The name of the department of the course courseName | No | The name of the course teacherName | No | The name of the teacher credits | No | The credits of the course as _'0.0'_ string
+roomId | Yes | The id of the lesson's room roomDescription | Yes | The description of the lesson's room status | Yes | The status of the record courseId | No | The id of the course

 ## Exam
 A data type describing common exam information.
 Should be extended with `Course` data.